-When it comes to growing marijuana plants, the last thing you are going to want are light, loose and airy buds.
+When it comes to growing marijuana plants, the last thing you are going to want is light, loose, and airy buds.
 Dense, sticky buds dripping with THC are optimum for any marijuana grower.
-Generally this type of inferior bud comes from poor lighting, hot temperatures, or lack of nutrients.
+Generally, this type of inferior bud comes from poor lighting, hot temperatures, or lack of nutrients.

 Signs of airy buds